 - 1. Have lower royalties for gas than for oil.
 Where royalties are price sensitive ensure that for a particular price level per MMBtu the gas royalties are less than the oil royalties.
 In case royalties are based on volume based sliding scales, the energy equivalent production levels of gas for a certain level of royalties should be higher than for oil; - 2.
 Apply lower severance taxes, production taxes or mineral extraction taxes to gas compared to oil; - 3.
 Have lower profit gas shares for gas than for oil in production sharing contracts; - 4.
-Where windfall profit taxes are being applied to oil, do not apply these taxes to natural gas or apply a lower rate for gas; - 5.
-Where export duties are applied to oil, do not apply the duties to gas, or apply lower levels for gas; and - 6.
+Where windfall profit taxes are being applied to oil, do not apply these taxes to natural gas or apply a lower rate for gas; and - 5.
 Where R-factors are being used for royalties, taxes, profit oil and gas shares, profit shares, taxes or other features, design the R-factors separately for oil and for gas and make the R-factors for gas more attractive.

-Apart from fiscal provisions, there are a number of contractual provisions that governments can use to promote gas.
-These include longer contract terms for gas than for oil.
-Also "significant gas discovery" provisions could significantly help in bringing natural gas developments about.
+Apart from fiscal provisions, there are a number of regulatory or contractual provisions that governments can use to promote gas, to be discussed further in sub-chapter 6.6.

-6.5 Reduce emphasis on most fiscal stability provisions.
+6.5 Reduce emphasis on fiscal stability provisions.

 A general policy change that can be recommended is to reduce the emphasis on fiscal stability in some countries.
 The world has to create an effective transition out of fossil fuels.
 This means that governments need flexibility to adjust fiscal terms from time to time.
+Fiscal stability provisions should not undermine Climate Change policies.